Prime Minister Harold Holt at the Opening

-John Saxon recalls the opening day –
+John Saxon recalls –

 “After the official opening ceremonies, the Prime Minister toured the site.

 I was stationed at the main ops console and was primed to demonstrate the NASCOM network to the PM.
-I had expected to ask ‘Goddard Voice’ – the operators who controlled the voice communications from the Goddard Spaceflight Center – to connect me through to a few exotic locations (Hawaii, Alaska, London etc.), O.K. it was exotic to speak to those sorts of places in those days {:-)).
+I had expected to ask ‘Goddard Voice’ – the operators who controlled the voice communications from the Goddard Spaceflight Center – to connect me through to a few exotic locations (Hawaii, Alaska, London, etc.), O.K. it was exotic to speak to those sorts of places in those days {:-)).

 Instead the PM did not let me get into my tour and said, “I understand you can talk to anyone, anywhere, from here – so I’d like to talk to my old friend Hubert Humphrey the Vice President”.